flowchart LR A0(["Start"]) --->|data.txt| A["Rename"] A --->|samples.txt| B(["End"])

 Have conda or pixi installed

-If possible a project on the cluster
+If possible have a project on the cluster

 flowchart LR A0(["Start"]) --->|data.txt| A["Rename"] A --->|samples.txt| B(["End"])